Ironmuffins/Javascript-Exercises/calculator/README.md

 take a look at the spec file that houses the Jasmine test cases.

 Features implemented:
-Created functions for add, subtract, sum, multiply, get power
+Created functions for add, subtract, sum, multiply, get power, and find the factorial.

 Features to be added in future update:
-Find the factorial
+None (possibly condensing code)